 You have probably heard many horror stories about students living with roommates they just cannot get along with.
 While it is normal to go into college worried about this possibility, it is not necessary to get anxious about it.

 After all, you have a good chance of at least being able to stand your roommate, even if you don’t become fast friends.
-But if this simply does not happen for you, realize that you will not have to hang out with your roommate all the time just because you live together.
+And keep in mind, you don’t have to hang out with your roommate all the time just because you live together.

-In fact, it may turn out that your classes are at different times than your roommate, which means you may rarely see each other.
+In fact, it may turn out that your classes are at different times, which means you may rarely see each other.
 Add in a job and a busy social calendar for each of you, and you may see your roommate infrequently enough to almost feel like you live alone.

 What If My Classes Are Too Hard?

-Many incoming freshmen are worried about college classes since they are often more advanced than high school classes.
-But you should know that this is not the case with every class, especially if you took honors and AP classes in high school.
+Many incoming freshmen are worried about college classes since they are often more advanced than what they are accustomed to.
+But you should know that this is not the case with every class, especially if you took honors and AP classes.

 If you do struggle with getting good grades in your courses, take note that there are plenty of resources available to worried students.
 Most professors are willing to help you better understand a subject, so consider scheduling a meeting after class to discuss your confusion.